Educational Toys For Preschoolers (3 To 5-Year-Olds)

 Remember, toys are meant to add fun to childhood, and, therefore, should be enjoyable, and not stressful or boring.
 The tasks your preschooler can accomplish with the toys should neither be too difficult nor too simplistic.
-Just as you cannot expect your preschooler to solve a 1000-piece jigsaw puzzle, a 4-piece one may not prove to be engaging either.
-Also, make sure that the toys do not emphasise any negative stereotypes or are inappropriate for children.
+Just as you cannot expect your preschooler to solve a 1,000-piece jigsaw puzzle, a 4-piece one may not prove to be engaging either.
+Also, make sure that the learning toys are appropriate for your child and do not emphasise any negative stereotypes.

 5. Involves interaction with a parent or other children

 While buying toys for your preschooler, do not think only in terms of academic skills.
 Choose toys that will help learn important life skills such as collaborative skills.
 After all, learning to communicate and cooperate with others is an important part of a child's education.
 This is crucial in today's times when constant engagement with technology is threatening to create an overly individualistic society.
 Good old board games like Ludo, and Snake and Ladders that involve two or more players are quite popular across age groups and you can introduce them to your preschooler.
 Such games serve multiple purposes such as teaching basic mathematical concepts as well as important life skills like developing patience, making decisions, winning and losing graciously, and so on.

 - Kicking and throwing balls will help your child to develop good muscle strength.

 - It will also improve his hand-eye coordination, motor skills and timing which are important developmental parameters.